-Until the ECCC reaches sufficient operational capacity and financial autonomy, EC services continue acting on behalf of the ECCC, contributing with the EC's own resources.
+Until the ECCC has reached sufficient operational capacity and financial autonomy in September 2024, the EC services continued acting on behalf of the ECCC, contributing with the EC's own resources.
 This includes preparing DEP and HEP work programmes, launching and evaluating calls for proposals for both programs, and managing the projects selected for funding.
-The ECCC started to take over some of these tasks as its resources increased during the second part of 2023.